Religions in Japan

 Shrine’s facility or amulets

-In the shrine area, have you seen the statues like dogs standing on both sides of the entrance?
+In the shrine area, there should be two statues of dogs sitting on both sides of the Torii entrance.

-They are guardian dogs protecting bad things from sacred areas (shrines).
+They are guardian dogs protecting sacred areas (shrines).
 However, their appearance is more like a lion than a dog.

 Why do they look like that?
 And What do they mean?